The best free PDF to Word converter 2019

 OCR produces documents that look perfect with a little tweaking

-As the name suggests, Free Online OCR is a web app uses optical character recognition to identify text in PDFs.
+As the name suggests, Free Online OCR is a free PDF to Word converter uses optical character recognition to identify text in PDFs.
 This means it works with scanned documents as well as original files – essential if you want to convert and edit a printed handout from a lecture, for example.

 Free Online OCR can only convert one file at a time, up to 5GB in size.
 Select your PDF, pick a language, choose a format (Microsoft Word, Excel, or plain text), and then enter a Captcha to start the conversion.